 W.A.
-Criswell Scholarship awards to full-time or part-time students who demonstrate an immense financial need while attending Criswell College.
+Criswell Scholarship awards to full-time or part-time students who demonstrate financial need while attending Criswell College.

 Criswell Women's Club (CWC) Scholarship awards to full-time or part-time students who are seeking a degree at Criswell College.
-Recipients are required to speak in public, help with CWC functions, attend CWC meetings, and meet other requirements as well.
+Recipients must be able to share a brief testimony at a CWC luncheon, help with CWC functions, and provide a thank you note for the donors within two weeks of receiving aid.